robsco-git/spreadsheet_server/README.md

 was already implemented in Microsoft Excel/LibreOffice Calc.
 Instead of rewriting the logic from scratch, this tool was born.

-The tool has been developed to work on a headless GNU/Linux system where the server and client are on the same machine.
+The tool has been developed to work on a headless GNU/Linux or FreeBSD system where the server and client are on the same machine.

 ## Features

 * 'Instant' access to cells in the spreadsheets as they open in LibreOffice Calc.
 * All the function calculation support and power of LibreOffice Calc.
 * A given spreadsheet is locked (within python, not on disk) when it is accessed to prevent state irregularities across multiple concurrent connections to the same spreadsheet.
+* Monitoring of a directory with automatic loading and unloading of spreadsheets.
 * By default, when a spreadsheet file changes on disk, it will be closed and opened in LibreOffice.
 * Spreadsheets can be saved - useful for debugging purposes.